ubergarm/RottenEconomy/README.md

 to longer days than nights, can you survive and find your way in this Rotten Economy?!

-The wealthy elite escaped to their Martian utopian bunker leaving the rest of us behind on this shattered earth.
+The wealthy elite escaped to their martian utopian bunker leaving the rest of us behind on this shattered earth.
 Work together with your few remaining friends to launch into orbit and *remind* those egomaniacs that we're all in this together!!!

-Open video link below in new tab to watch the quick look!
+Open video link below in new tab to watch version 0.71 quick look!

 [![IMG_ALT](https://img.youtube.com/vi/eROl4nQ_mqw/0.jpg)](https://www.youtube.com/watch?v=eROl4nQ_mqw)

 Build a zombie proof base outside of town, search destroyed urban areas